b0llull0s/Groxy/README.md

 - `Rate Limiting Middleware`: Implement rate limiting to control traffic flow.
 ## Certificates
 - The certificates provided in the repository are for testing purposes.
-- You can generate your own certificates using the following guide:
 ## Installation
  1. Clone the Repository:
 ```bash